 Description of the Office of Family Initiatives

-The Project staff consists of a Statewide Director, a Media Coordinator, Training & Technical Assistance Coordinator, and a Family Engagement & Collaboration Coordinator, all of whom have received Early Intervention services for their own children and families.
+The Project staff consists of a Statewide Director, a Media Coordinator, Training & Technical Assistance Coordinator, and a Family Engagement & Collaboration Coordinator.
+All of our staff have received Early Intervention services for their own children and families.
 We work to inform families about the variety of opportunities to actively participate in the Early Intervention system, either at their local program, within their region, and/or at the statewide level.
 Some of these opportunities include:

 - Developing, supporting and participating on Parent Advisory Councils (PAC’s) at local Early Intervention programs

 - Attending workshops and training programs